 28. If you go out for a meal during the Christmas season and receive excellent service, take the time to note your waiter’s name and tell their manager what a great job they did.

 29. Use a website like this one to create a custom piece of jewelry as a gift.
-It is especially good for those grieving during Christmas season.
+It is especially good for those grieving during the Christmas season.

 30. Visit the sites of LDS bloggers and influencers trying to share goodness this Christmas.
 Let them know how much you appreciate their efforts.